-A great composite, leather ball with good control and sharp bounce can make the beautiful game of basketball even more fun.
+A great composite leather ball with good control and a sharp bounce can make the beautiful game of basketball even more fun.
 In this article, I want to show you some great indoor basketballs ranging from very affordable indoor/outdoor combinations to the most expensive genuine leather basketballs used in the NBA.

 If you want to find the best basketball for you, there are a lot of different areas you want to look consider.
 In the following paragraphs, I will go deeper into these categories and tell you everything you need to know about indoor basketballs:

 Basketballs are made of several different materials.
 Outdoor balls are often made of cheap rubber, which is very durable, but doesn't provide a lot of grip and ball control.
 Most indoor basketballs use composite leather, which is softer than rubber, offers more grip and makes dribbling and shooting much more enjoyable in general.
 The only thing that annoys me with the composite balls is they tend to feel a bit slippery in the beginning, especially when playing with sweaty hands.

 Also, the width of the channels and the depth of the grooves can make a difference when trying to palm the ball or when shooting free throws.
 These grooves can give your fingertips additional grip and help you line up one "swish" after another.

 Make sure to buy the right size.
 Basketballs for kids and girls are smaller and lighter, which makes gripping and shooting much easier.

 Size 7 / 29.5"